ec-jrc/lisflood-code/3_step2_installation/index.md

 ## Step 1: Installation of the LISFLOOD model

+There are several ways to get lisflood model and to run it on your machines:

+1. Obtaining the source code, by cloning repository or downloading source distribution.
+2. Pulling the Docker image
+3. Using pip tool

+The suggested way is using the official Docker image, since it's not trivial to install PCRaster and GDAL for average users.

+In this page all different options are described.
+Feel free to pick up what suits you best.

+### A) Cloning the repository with git

 You can download code and datasets for testing the model.
 Follow this instruction for a basic test (Drina catchment, included in this repository under [tests/data/Drina](https://github.com/ec-jrc/lisflood-code/tree/master/tests/data/Drina))